cskitty/seesay/README.md

 2. **Natural Text-to-Speech (TTS)**: With SeaSay, users can enjoy natural and human-like speech synthesis, converting text inputs into spoken words.

 3. **Large Language Model (LLM)**: SeaSay leverages a large language model for token generation, enabling it to understand and generate contextually relevant responses.
+Currently, LLM is running on my laptop using LM Studio with Dolphin mistral 7B.:wq

 4. **More features TBD**: SeaSay is continuously evolving, with more features and functionalities planned for future releases.